On the monotonicity of discrete entropy for log-concave random vectors on $\mathbb{Z}^d$: Introduction

+as $H(X_1) \to \infty$ depending on $n$.
 A special case of this conjecture was recently proven in \cite{gavalakis}, where it is shown that \eqref{Taoconjecture} is satisfied by log-concave random variables on the integers with explicit rate for the $o(1)$ that is exponential in $H(X_1)$: \begin{theorem}[\cite{gavalakis}] Let $X_1,\ldots,X_n$ be i.i.d. log-concave random variables on $\mathbb{Z}$.
 Then

 as $H(X_1) \to \infty$. \end{theorem}